idupree/Starplay/README.markdown

 and "patches" - a grid of locations that can hold state (and also do things if they want to).

+The world wraps on the side and top/bottom (it's a torus).

 The code I'm writing and playing with is in
     playground/playground.{html,coffee}